manuelknott/banana-defect-segmentation/README.md

 # Weakly Supervised Panoptic Segmentation for Banana Defects

-This repository contains supplementary code for the paper *Weakly supervised image segmentation for detecting bruises and scars on banana fruits*.
+This repository contains supplementary code for the paper [**Weakly supervised image segmentation for defect-based grading of fresh produce**](http://arxiv.org/abs/2411.16219).

 ## Setup